tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Disputes.md

 * **Amount does not match**: the charge to the credit card does not match with the value of the purchase.
 * **Not reported by the entity**: the bank or processing network initiates a dispute process without a specific reason.

+As not all the financial entities use the same mechanisms to notify a dispute; therefore, PayU cannot guarantee that you can always know the reasons of the dispute.

 {{% alert title="Attention" color="warning"%}}

 * Recall that PayU acts as an intermediary to let your commerce provide evidence in the dispute process between you and the bank entity.
 PayU has no interference on the result of the dispute, this decision depends on the issuing bank.
 * Once a transaction is part of a dispute, the associated amount becomes part of the frozen balance; therefore, you cannot transfer funds from this balance to your bank account until the dispute is resolved.
+* Your customers may claim a transaction up to **120 days** after the transaction date for local cards and **180 days** for international cards.
+These date are defined by the card franchises.

 {{% /alert %}}